dpharris/OlcbRefresh/README.md

 ## How Does the Application Interact with the Codebase?
 The programmer of the Application must:
+ - Decide what and how the new Application works, ie how eventids and other node variables are used to build the Aplication.
  - Choose the NodeID - this must be from a range **controlled** by the manufacturer - **ie you**.
  - Write the **CDI/xml** describing the node and its node-variables, including its eventIDs.
  - Write a **MemStruct{}** that matches the xml description.